Molajo/Fieldhandler/README.md

 ### Integer
 Includes only digits, plus and minus sign.

-**Validate**
+#### Validate

-Verifies value against constraint and provides messages with false test.
+Verifies value against constraint, returning a TRUE or FALSE result and error messages

 This example returns true.